datanav/docs/configuration.rst

    * - ``global_defaults.compaction_interval``
      - Float
      - Specifies the default sink compaction interval.
 If this value is zero, sink compaction will run every time the pipe runs.
-If it is larger than zero, otherwise sink compaction will only run if at least ``compaction_interval`` seconds has passed since the last sink compaction.
+If it is larger than zero, sink compaction will only run if at least ``compaction_interval`` seconds has passed since the last sink compaction.
 The use-case for this setting is to prevent pipes that run often from constantly trying to compact the sink-dataset.
      - ``0``